 HB 4342 By Representative Clardy (signed by Governor on June 10): The bill adds a licensed, registered Texas architect and Texas Society of Architects member to the Texas School Safety Center’s (TSSC) board of directors.
 TSSC is tasked with key school safety initiatives and mandates.
 The position is by Governor appointment and confirmed by the Texas Senate.

-HB 1734 By Representative Holland (sent to the Governor): The bill requires any damages recovered in settlements for lawsuits alleging design or construction defects in school district facilities be spent to repair the defects.
+HB 1734 By Representative Holland (signed by Governor on June 14): The bill requires any damages recovered in settlements for lawsuits alleging design or construction defects in school district facilities be spent to repair the defects.

-HB 1999 By Representative Leach (sent to the Governor): The bill provides design and construction professionals a right to repair before a lawsuit filing and outlines notice requirements.
+HB 1999 By Representative Leach (signed by Governor on June 14): The bill provides design and construction professionals a right to repair before a lawsuit filing and outlines notice requirements.

 HB 2826 By Representative Greg Bonnen (signed by the Governor on June 10): The bill establishes transparency requirements and the use of Qualifications-Based Selection (QBS) during the hiring of contingency fee attorneys by local governments.

 HB 1211 By Representative Darby (passed House 121-11, failed to be considered by full Senate before end of the session): The bill prohibits design contracts from including risk-shifting provisions for engineering and architectural services.

 SB 1928 By Senator Fallon (signed by Governor on June 10): The bill clarifies any party seeking to sue a licensed professional for malpractice is required to file a certificate of merit.

 HB 1737 By Representative Holland (died in House Calendars Committee): The bill reduces statute of repose from ten to seven years with a two-year extension from the date of claim if filed within the seven years.